Hasan-aga/useful-dicom-scripts/readme.md

 ### Notes

-sThe script only reports unique values, if the same combination appears twice it will displayed as one.
+The script only reports unique values, if the same combination appears twice it will displayed as one.